alfredkam/yakojs/doc.md

     height: 100,
     // optional parameters
     'font-family': '"Lucida Grande", "Lucida Sans Unicode", Arial, Helvetica, sans-serif',
+    outerRadius: 100, // overrides default & sets the outerRadius of the donut
+    innerRadius: 25, // overrides the default & controls the innerRadius of the donut
     strokeColor: '#000',  // sets default stroke color
     strokeColors: ["#f0f","#000",...],  // this will override the default
                                         // stroke color and matches with the adjacent data set